Managing parking in high demand locations

 Our smart parking project

-The Integrated Smart Parking project seeks to use smart technologies to better manage public parking in high-demand areas.
+The Integrated Smart Parking project seeks to use smart technologies to better manage public parking in high-demand areas and reduce congestion associated with drivers looking for a place to park.

 The Integrated Smart Parking project is being jointly funded by Randwick City Council and through a grant from the Australian Government’s Smart Cities and Suburbs program.
 It is a joint initiative between the Australian Government, Randwick Council, The University of New South Wales and BaseUp Technologies Pty Ltd.